A Newsletter from the Massachusetts School of Professional Psychology

 One of MSPP’s goals is to share its expertise within the US, but also internationally.
-“No human life or society is immune to trauma, serious mental disorders or other difficulties, and the need for trained mental health professionals is universal,” says Dr. Stanley Berman, Dean of Vice President, Academic Affairs.
+“No human life or society is immune to trauma, serious mental disorders or other difficulties, and the need for trained mental health professionals is universal,” says Dr. Stanley Berman, Vice President for Academic Affairs.

 When leaders of the Abdulaziz University (KAU) in Jeddah, Saudi Arabia, approached MSPP to talk about the possibility of working together, “we were very eager to begin the conversation,” says Berman.
 KAU has a student body of 82,000 and a diverse curriculum that includes both undergraduate and graduate programs.
 Despite a rich curriculum, it has not trained clinical psychologists.
 In recent years, it has begun to consider such a program as a valuable step in meeting the needs of Saudi society and of a student body increasingly interested in understanding human behavior, according to Berman.
 Optimistic about the collaboration, he notes that such a partnership is likely to include an exchange of ideas, faculty and students, with the first phase being the development of an undergraduate major in clinical psychology.